Prospero

 Per-Chat Tool Control

 Every chat has granular control over which tools are available.
 A hierarchical toggle system—plugin level, MCP server subgroup level, and individual tool level—uses tri-state checkboxes for intuitive bulk management.
+Built-in tools are organized into collapsible categories (Document Editing, Wardrobe, Workspace, Quilltap Help).
 Project-level defaults are inherited by new chats.
-A system message notifies the LLM when its available tools change mid-conversation.
+Tool-list canonicalization is preserved across these toggles, so flipping a tool on or off does not gratuitously reshuffle the prompt’s cacheable prefix.

 Run Tool

-You can invoke any available tool directly from the chat toolbar without waiting for the AI to decide to use it.
-A two-phase modal—tool selection, then a dynamically generated parameter form—lets you pick the tool, fill in the inputs, and execute.
-Results appear as tool messages visible to the AI on subsequent turns.
+You can invoke any available tool directly from the toolbar without waiting for the AI to decide to use it.
+A two-phase modal—tool selection, then a dynamically generated parameter form—lets you pick the tool, pick the character context to run as, fill in the inputs, and execute.
+Results appear as Prospero-attributed bubbles (or the chosen character’s, with Prospero noted as the operator) and can be marked private so they reach you alone without bleeding into the LLM’s context.

 For models without native function calling—or models that spontaneously emit XML instead of using their own tool-calling API—Prospero handles that too.
 Provider plugins implement text-marker detection and parsing, catching tool calls in DeepSeek XML, Claude-style XML, and several other formats that various providers have invented for the purpose of not quite following the specification.